maishsk/votingapp/README.md

 - Give this service a name
 - In the `Security` section (`Instance role`) select the `votingapp-role` IAM role created by the `prepare.sh` script

+The last step is important because it is what grant this App Runner service access to the DynamoDB table.

 Please note that the `apprunner.yaml` configuration file set the `DDB_AWS_REGION` variable to `us-east-1`.
 If your DynamoDB table is in another region (and/or if you opted to create a table with a different name) please change/add the variables values accordingly in the file.